No one expects that when they marry someone, that one day they’ll end up staring at divorce papers in disgust and anguish.

 Figure out how you want to separate

 - Mediation: Reaching agreements and settlements outside of a court through a neutral third-party.
-This process will allow both parties to reach a fair consensus, and will cost significantly less.
-If mediations cannot find a resolution, couples will have to go through litigation.
+This process will allow everyone to reach a fair consensus, and will cost significantly less.

-- Collaborative Divorce: Both parties and their legal teams sign a Participation Agreement that states an agreement will be made without litigation.
+- Collaborative Divorce: Everyone and their legal teams signs a Participation Agreement that states an agreement will be made without litigation.
 This ensures all legal proceedings stay out of the courtroom.
-Both parties can remain private and keep priorities straight.
-For couples with children, this option may be best.

-Set future goals and envision realistic lifestyle changes
+Set future goals and envision a new lifestyle

 It’s very easy to lose sight of what you actually want when you’re getting divorced.
-Be realistic and honest with yourself when you are planning your new future is vital.
-Figure out how to manage your children equally, and how you’ll plan for their future.
+Be honest and realistic when you planning your new future.
+Figure out how to equally manage your children, and how you’ll plan for their future.

 Let your lawyer do all the talking

 It’s best to leave the drama out the legal proceedings and save your resentments for your therapist.
-This will also help you stay on-track to attain your future goals instead of making rash decisions.
 If you do begin to feel frustrated during negotiations, take a moment away from the proceedings to collect yourself.

-You could offer your partner to attend therapy with you so they can relieve the resentments they have towards you in a healthy and respectful manner.
+You could offer your partner to attend therapy with you so they can discuss their resentments in a healthy and respectful manner.
 Avoiding unnecessary confrontation will also help maintain a civil relationship with your partner after the divorced is finalized.